johnsnewby/load-test/README.md

 ## Summary

 This is a tiny load tester which simply reads a list of URLs from standard in, and executes them with some degree of parallelism, then reports back on shortest, longest and average request times, distribution of response status codes, total time taken and total downloaded.
 It outputs a JSON structure so that you can use it with jq in a command pipeline.
-It is intended that it be used in conjunction with other unix command line tools.
+It is intended that it be used in conjunction with other unix command line tools, and kubernetes (see section below).

 ## Building

 `cargo build --release` (or debug if you want)
+`cargo build --release --target=x86_64-unknown-linux-musl` for the most portable x86_64 binary

 ## Arguments